2devs-team/reactter/README.md

 > **NOTE:** If you don't add context argument or use `listenHook`, the `ReactterContext` won't be able to react to hook's changes.

-`UseState` exposes `value` property that allows to read and write its state:
+`UseState` has `value` property that allows to read and write its state:

 ```dart
 class AppContext extends ReactterContext {